Most Active Stories

 Do You Have What It Takes To Be A WLRN Intern?

-Your local public radio station is on the hunt for summer interns.
+Your local public radio station is on the hunt for fall interns.
 Interested?
 Here's the deal:

 WLRN-Miami Herald News offers interns significant professional experience in a supportive environment.
 These are not coffee-making internships.